 To help families experiencing difficulties there is access to a Parent Support Advisor, funded by school.
 Hayley Harvey is located at Loatlands and can be reached on firstname.lastname@example.org or 07527324844.
 She can advise on any parenting worry such as behaviour, bereavement or financial support.

-We have an adult and a young persons committee for Anti-Bullying as part of our work towards our Foundation and Bronze awards.
+We have an adult and a young persons committee for Anti-Bullying.
 These committees are pro-active and meet regularly.
 There are two themed weeks per year around anti-bullying and the children's group lead worship too.

 We work hard to provide a culture where bullying is not tolerated and where children will tell adults if this is a worry for them.